frontiago/frontiago/README.md

 ## Hello, i'm Thiago Ferreira from Brazil

-- My focus is on frontend development with HTML5, CSS3, Javascript and ReactJS.
+- My focus is on front-end development with HTML5, CSS3, Javascript and ReactJS.

 #### Follow and contact me:
 <div style="display: inline_block; margin:-10px 0 15px 0;">